MarcoJanse/learning-bicep/MS-Learn/AzureLandingzone/ALZ-bicep-notes.md

 - Log in using `Connect-AzAccount`
 - Navigate to locally cloned git repo of (forked) ALZ-Bicep: `ALZ-Bicep`.
 - Open VScode here: `code .`.
-- Switch to the `ictstuff-landingzone-test`-branch.
+- Switch to the `ictstuff-landingzone`-branch.
-- Modify the `ALZ-Bicep\infra-as-code\bicep\modules\managementGroups\parameters\managementGroups.parameters.all.json`.
+- Copy the `ALZ-Bicep\infra-as-code\bicep\modules\managementGroups\parameters\managementGroups.parameters.all.json` and rename it.
+  - This way, you can keep syncing with the upstream branch and not run into any merge conflicts when the original files get updated.
+  - In my case I named it `ALZ-Bicep\infra-as-code\bicep\modules\managementGroups\parameters\managementGroups.parameters.ictstuff.json`.
 - Update the parameters below with your own, for example:

 ```json